Qds11/Modified-Pygame-Shmup-Part-10-Explosions/README.md

 ## Game Assets
 All game assets, including images and sounds, are sourced from various free and open repositories.
 Make sure to comply with the licensing terms of each asset if you plan to redistribute or modify the game.

-Background Image: Sogang University
+Background Image: Sogang University<br />
-Player Spaceship Image: Cat
+Player Spaceship Image: Cat<br />
-Bullet Image: Laser Red
+Bullet Image: Laser Red<br />
-Enemy Obstacle Images: Various, including Kenney.nl Explosion Animation Images: Explosion
+Enemy Obstacle Images: Various, including Kenney.nl<br />
+Explosion Animation Images: Explosion<br />
-Background Music: Christmas
+Background Music: Christmas<br />
-Shooting Sound Effect: Sneeze
+Shooting Sound Effect: Sneeze<br />
-Explosion Sound Effects: Scream, Scream
+Explosion Sound Effects: Scream, Scream<br />
 ## Acknowledgments
 Special thanks to the "KidsCanCode" tutorial series for providing the foundation of this game.
 Visit their YouTube channel for more educational game development content.